Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Thus, the undisciplined player will find their character becoming corrupted from the inside by their own inventory, at an exponential rate that should prove difficult to stop.
 Desperate for a cure, they may become the victim of swindlers across the dungeon charging exorbitant prices - paid in Souls, of course - for pruning Serene Souls.

 * Should the player have all 6 of their Castes infested, then the Harmony will have succeeded in its devious plan, and enlisted you to join their side.
 At this point, I'd like the game to continue with a kit fully reliant on summoning extremely buffed-up Harmonizers, and to potentially change the game's ending if I were to ever make a proper one.

+# Controlled Opposition

+It was only a matter of time with the way my development was headed, but the player can now craft their own enemies.
+The UI for this is far from complete, but the code is there.

+Saying it out loud sounds insane (and it very well might be), but it's more straightforward than it appears.
+Every TGFP enemy is a blank slate with some HP points and an AI that tells it to move and bump attack.
+That's it.
+All their special abilities come from the Axioms implanted in them, which create all kinds of programming-inspired logic blocks: "When taking a step, on self, stop for one turn, then place down a trap which, when stepped on, paralyses the creature that stepped on it".

+The player was already crafting their own Axioms to cast spells.
+You might see where I am going with this: just let the player whip up some creative Axioms, implant those in a basic enemy, then spread clones of this new creature across the dungeon.

+In this case, why not just create some hilariously suicidal creatures with thought-provoking Axioms such as "do nothing, then perish" or "heal your enemies every millisecond", then proceed to win the game without a trace of challenge?

+This ties in with the Harmony core mechanic - making creatures attack other things than the player is already a feature, through the charm/summoning magic effects.
+My idea would be that some Harmonic agents pursue you across the dungeon, and are slowed down by the enemies you have triumphed over, now respawned and working for you.
+If you only make utter weaklings, the Harmony will easily power through the opposition and reach your position in little time.
+If you make death machines, well, you will be the one to enter a die-and-retry loop while the Harmony spawn-camps you.